klinker24/Android-TextView-LinkBuilder/README.md

 ![Screenshot](preview.png)

-Insanely easy way to create clickable links within a TextView.
+Insanely easy way to create clickable links within a `TextView`.

 While creating [Talon for Twitter](https://github.com/klinker24/Talon-for-Twitter), one of the most difficult things I encountered was creating these clickable links based on specific text.
-Luckily, I have made it easy for anyone to apply this type of style to their TextView's.
+Luckily, I have made it easy for anyone to apply this type of style to their `TextView`'s.

 ## Features

-Similar to how all the big players do it (Google+, Twitter, *cough* Talon *cough*), this library allows you to create clickable links for any combination of Strings within a TextView.
+Similar to how all the big players do it (Google+, Twitter, *cough* Talon *cough*), this library allows you to create clickable links for any combination of `String`s within a `TextView`.

- - Specify long and short click actions of a specific word within your TextView
+ - Specify long and short click actions of a specific word within your `TextView`
  - Provide user feedback by highlighting the text when the user touches it
- - Match single strings or use a regular expression to set clickable links to any text conforming to that pattern
+ - Match single `String`s or use a regular expression to set clickable links to any text conforming to that pattern
  - Change the color of the linked text
  - Modify the transparency of the text's highlighting when the user touches it
  - Set whether or not you want the text underlined
  - Set whether or not you want the text bold
  - Default link color from an activity theme

-The main advantage to using this library over TextView's autolink functionality is that you can link anything, not just web address, emails, and phone numbers.
+The main advantage to using this library over `TextView`'s autolink functionality is that you can link anything, not just web address, emails, and phone numbers.
 It also provides color customization and touch feedback.

 ## Installation